balaji-krishna/Spring_Batch_Application/README.md

 This project demonstrates the functionalities that are used in spring batch.
 This project consists of 2 applications.

 i.
 Spring Batch Application
 ii.
 Spring Boot Rest Api Application

-This Spring Batch Application consists of all the basic functionalities in spring batch.
+The Spring Batch Application consists of all the basic functionalities in spring batch.
-This Spring Boot Rest Api Application consists of two rest apis that retrieve a list of entity and save a entity.
+The Spring Boot Rest Api Application consists of two rest apis that retrieve a list of entity and save a entity.

 Functionalities covered in this project are: